A generating tree approach to k-nonnesting partitions and permutations: -nonnesting permutations

 \subsubsection{Generating tree}

-The label of a $3$-nonnesting open permutation diagram is~$[h, r_1, s_1]$ (we use commas instead of semicolons in this section).
-Here, $2h$ is the total number of semi-arcs,~$r_1$ is the number of upper semi-arcs that belong to a future enhanced upper $2$-nesting, and $s_1$ is the number of lower semi-arcs that belong to a future lower $2$-nesting.
+The label of a $3$-nonnesting open permutation diagram is~$[h, r, s]$ (we use commas instead of semicolons in this section).
+Here, $2h$ is the total number of semi-arcs, $r$ is the number of upper semi-arcs that belong to a future enhanced upper $2$-nesting, and $s$ is the number of lower semi-arcs that belong to a future lower $2$-nesting.
+Notice that in this case the vectors $\r$ and $\s$ each only have one component, thus we dispense with the formal vector notation while working through this example.
+The empty diagram has label $[0,0,0]$.
 An example of the labelling is given in Figure~\ref{fig:labeldiagramperm}, where the numbers on the vertices are omitted.
 The arrows indicate semi-arcs that are in future $2$-nestings: two upper semi-arcs and one lower semi-arc, hence the label of the diagram is $[4, 2, 1]$.